StarWM/StarWM/INSTALL.md

 After following the above guide, you will have installed StarWM.
 If you wish to add it into a desktop manager, then you can't just yet.

-The best way to get it started is to add this to your ~/.xinitrc file:
+The best way to get it started is to add this:

 ```sh
 exec starwm
 ```

+To the bottom of your `~/.xinitrc` file.

+From here you can either reboot into it, provided that you have disabled your desktop manager and added `startx` to your shells profile file.
+Alternatively, you can boot into a TTY and then run `startx` and you'll be good to go.

+### If you followed these steps correctly you should have installed StarWM on your machine!